zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 If you are starting from the [Blank GenAI app](https://marketplace.mendix.com/link/component/227934), or the [AI Bot Starter App](https://marketplace.mendix.com/link/component/227926), the GenAI Commons module is already included and does not need to be downloaded manually.

 If you start from a blank app, or have an existing project where you want to include a connector for which the GenAI Commons module is required, you must install GenAI Commons manually.
-First, install the [Community Commons](/appstore/modules/community-commons-function-library/) module, and then follow the instructions in [How to Use Marketplace Content](/appstore/use-content/) to import the GenAI Commons module into your app.
+First, install the [Community Commons](/appstore/modules/community-commons-function-library/) module, and then follow the instructions in [How to Use Marketplace Content](/appstore/use-content/) to install the [GenAI For Mendix](https://marketplace.mendix.com/link/component/227931) bundle that includes the GenAI Commons, ConversationalUI and Mendix Cloud GenAI Connector modules.

 ## Implementation {#implementation}